Powerlearnproject/se-assignment-2-introduction-to-software-engineering-MarkBrianK/README.md

 Questions:
 Define Software Engineering:

-    This is the process oof developing of developing, testing  and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices
+    This is the process of developing of developing, testing  and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):